Andrew-McGee/foam/README.md

 You need an [Ampache](https://github.com/ampache/ampache) server somewhere.

 Some limited options can be found in config/foam.conf.php which sets a few php variables.
+Note: During pre-release authentication to Ampache is in this config file for ease of testing purposes.
+Final version will move this to use browser authentication.

 ## TODO
 - Early days - still building the base functionality to get to a working release stage.

+#### _Working_
+- Recent, newest, frequent and random albums views.
+- Single album view with track listing when clicking on an album
+- Play track in album view by clicking track title or track number
+- DL link in track listing
+- pause/play toggle in microplayer
+- mute/unmute volume button in microplayer

+#### _Not Yet Working_
+- Artist view, track view, playlists
+- Search
+- Track seeking or play time updates
+- volume slider
+- links to artist from track listing (or anywhere artist name appears)
+- Queue pulldown and queue manipulation
+- Album play and shuffle
+- Favouriting and favourites
+- advanced player option

 ## Contributions
 Once I have a working release then contributions and suggestions always welcome.